Tribler/dispersy/docs/system_overview.rst

    previously mentioned categories.

-We set both the walk lifetime and the stumble lifetime equal to 57.5 seconds because most NAT boxes close a punctured `hole' 60 seconds after receiving the last packet.
+We set both the walk lifetime and the stumble lifetime equal to 57.5 seconds because most NAT boxes close a punctured 'hole' 60 seconds after receiving the last packet.
 Moreover, we set the intro lifetime equal to 27.5 seconds because most NAT boxes close a punctured `hole' after 30 seconds when no packets are received through it.

 (Un)verified candidates